 "Try to blend in with the crowd," he said.
 "Use common browsers and common operating systems with common settings.
 Don't obfuscate or hide your browser attributes -- that just makes you stand out."

 Nor did the Canvas fingerprinting test work.
 It could only reveal that we were using Time Warner Cable in Brooklyn.
 The server on the other end might still be getting a lot of that information, but we couldn't tell.

 You might not be the only type of person hiding in the crowd.
 Criminals often are too, and they have specific tools to spoof browser identities.

 "If every single device on the internet looks exactly the same," Ayoub said, "that protects the sheep but also the wolves."

 If, for example, a known user of a bank uses Mozilla Firefox on a Mac with a 1920 x 1080 resolution running macOS Mojave 10.14.1, and is located in the Bay Area with a specific IP address, the bank knows that and won't make the user jump through extra hoops when they log onto their online account.

-A criminal can capture that user's browser information, perhaps by luring the user to an otherwise benign website, and then spoof all those unique browser attributes to make his own run at the online bank account.
+A criminal can capture that specific user's browser information, perhaps by luring the user to an otherwise benign website, and then replay all those unique browser attributes to make his own run at the online bank account.
 If the browsers match up, the bank might not notice the fraud.

 "To have one of the best fingerprint-bypass tools is like printing your own money," Weinert said.
 "There are pirated or cracked versions of these tools, but they're riddled with malware."